matoilic/gulp-browserstack/README.md

 #Gulp BrowserStack

-Start and SSH tunnel before you run your e2e tests in Gulp and tear it down properly afterwards.
+Start a SSH tunnel before you run your e2e tests in Gulp and tear it down properly afterwards.
 See the [BrowserStackTunnelWrapper](https://github.com/pghalliday/node-BrowserStackTunnel) documentation for an overview of the available options.

 ##Example